Nair de Teffé

 Nair de Teffé von Hoonholtz, mostly known as Nair de Teffé (10 June 1886 – 10 June 1981), was a Brazilian aristocrat, painter, singer and pianist, having been notably the first female cartoonist in the world.
 Married to Marshal Hermes da Fonseca, she was the First Lady of Brazil during the last year of her husband's presidency, from 1913 to 1914.
-She is the person who has had the condition of former first lady, 67 years old.
-She is to date the longest-lived of the first ladies of Brazil.
+She is to date the longest-lived of the first ladies of Brazil, and the woman who held the position of ex-first lady the longest, lasting 67 years.

 Biography

 Family and aristocratic background

-Nair was born in Petrópolis, Empire of Brazil, on 10 June 1886, being the daughter of admiral Antônio Luís von Hoonholtz, the 1st Baron of Teffé, and his wife Maria Luís Dodsworth, Baroness of Teffé.
-Nair had three brothers: Álvaro, Óscar and Otávio.
-By her father's side, Nair was the granddaughter of Friedrich Wilhelm von Hoonholtz, Count von Hoonholtz, a Prussian military officer who served in the Imperial Brazilian Army, while by her mother's side she was niece to Jorge João Dodsworth, the 2nd Baron of Javari and cousin to Maria Leocádia Dodsworth, Countess of Frontin.
-She was aunt to Maria Luiza de Teffé, Marchioness of Berlingieri, and great-aunt to the Italian-Brazilian actor Anthony Steffen (born Antonio Luiz de Teffé von Hoonholtz).
+Nair was born in Petrópolis, Empire of Brazil, on 10 June 1886, being the daughter of admiral Antônio Luiz von Hoonholtz, the 1st Baron of Teffé, and his wife Maria Luiza Dodsworth, Baroness of Teffé.
+Nair had three brothers: Álvaro, Oscar and Octávio.
+By her father's side, Nair was the granddaughter of Friedrich Wilhelm von Hoonholtz, Count von Hoonholtz, a Prussian military officer who served in the Imperial Brazilian Army, while by her mother's side she was niece to Jorge João Dodsworth, the 2nd Baron of Javary and cousin to Maria Leocádia Dodsworth, Countess of Frontin.
+She was aunt to Maria Luiza de Teffé, Marchioness of Berlingieri, and great-aunt to the Italian-Brazilian actor Anthony Steffen (born Antônio Luiz de Teffé von Hoonholtz).

 An aristocrat from birth, Nair grew attending events of the Brazilian court in Rio de Janeiro and on her native town of Petrópolis, summer residence of the Brazilian Imperial Family, frequenting the imperial palaces and having met several personalities such as Emperor Pedro II of Brazil.